SamiaAshraff/Styli/angular-project-frontend/README.md

 # proxy.conf.json

-Creating proxy configuration to tell the angular app to redirect to 3000 port where our custom API resides.
+Created proxy configuration to tell the angular app to redirect to 3000 port where our custom API resides.

 # AngularProjectFrontend